 “How could anyone,” Walker would say whenever he told the story, “get sore at a guy like that?”

 Already Villa was among the most popular boxers in America and demand was keen for a showdown with Welshman Jimmy Wilde, arguably the greatest flyweight ever, who had not defended his world title for almost two years.
 Finally, there was a serious challenger for Wilde, someone who could generate a big gate.
 Wilde was years away from his prime, but he remained a legend and a huge draw.
 Forty thousand crowded the Polo Grounds in New York to see if he could summon up some of the old magic or if the Pinoy sensation would make ring history.

 But the 31-year-old Wilde, who had some 140 official bouts and hundreds more off the record, had little left and, while he made a gallant stand, he lacked the strength to keep Pancho at bay.
 At the end of six rounds Wilde had absorbed a frightful beating and the referee and his seconds tried to persuade him to call it quits.
 “Don’t stop it,” said Wilde.
 “I’m a champion and I’m going out like a champion.
 Let him knock me out.”
-A vicious right hand from Villa in the seventh ended things and cemented young Pancho’s legacy.
+A vicious right from Villa in round seven cemented young Pancho’s legacy.

 Following the biggest win of his career, Villa embarked on a hectic schedule, competing two or three times a month, mostly in non-title bouts.
 He made three defenses of his championship during that stretch, the last one part of an historic homecoming when he returned to the Philippines in 1924.
 Greeted with a hero’s welcome, he enjoyed a huge victory party after treating his countrymen to a winning performance in the first world championship bout staged in the country.